Mao Zedong: Biography, Cultural Revolution, Major Facts, & Death

-Having religiously read the works of Karl Marx, Mao Zedong is said to have decided around 1921 to underpin China’s cultural and intellectual transformation on Marxist ideologies.
+Having religiously read the works of Karl Marx, Mao Zedong is said to have decided around 1921 to base China’s cultural and intellectual transformation on Marxist ideologies.
 However, he took cognizance of the fact that he had to adapt those ideas to suit the cultural needs of Chinese.
 Therefore, he sought to draw support from the peasant folks instead of the urban workers and proletariat.

-As a leading member of the KMT left-wing, he was appointed the Central Land Committee that fought to appropriate lands of wealthy landowners to landless peasants.
+A leading member of the KMT left-wing, he was appointed the Central Land Committee that fought to appropriate lands of wealthy landowners to landless peasants.
 This action of his incurred the wrath of new KMT leader Chiang Kai-shek.
 Mao dissuaded peasants from paying rent to landowners, describing those wealthy people as “bullies and bad gentry” whose actions were anything but counter-revolutionary.

 Mao’s Communist Party versus the Nationalist Party in the Chinese Civil War (1927-1949)

 Mindful of the threat the Communist Party posed to his government, KMT leader Chiang began taking on the radical left members of the Communist Party, including Mao Zedong.
 Several thousands of Communist members were killed in the ensuing conflict.
 It was estimated that the CCP lost close to 20,000 members.
 Chiang’s goal was to bring an end to the left-leaning Wuhan KMT government.